josephjames1/ToolsRep1/README.md

 # ToolsRep1
-This was created in exercise 2.2 in Overview of Software Tools
+This was created in exercise 2.2 of Overview of Software Tools